Advanced Interface¶

 True

-If you want to get the text content currently displayed in the input box, you can call it like this.
+If you want to retrieve the currently displayed text content of that input field, you can call it as follows.

 Attention

-Note that here we changed the selector.
-The initial selector used the text attribute, but after inputting text, the element content changed, causing the original selector to no longer match, so we switched to another selector.
-Choosing an appropriate selector is important, but this example is just for demonstration, so it is acceptable.
+Please note that here we have changed the selector.
+The initial selector used the text attribute, but after entering text, the element’s content changed, causing the original selector to no longer match; therefore we switched to another selector.
+Choosing the right selector is important, but this example is for demonstration only, so it will do as such.

 >>> element = d(className="android.widget.EditText")